Guide of Rome, Visit Rome with a Tour guide or a Blue Guide Book

 Practical information also includes steering the reader to the best, most up-to-date, and official websites which will be the most useful to them, since nowadays there is such a proliferation of websites that sometimes makes it difficult to obtain reliable specific information.

 An excellent historical introduction to Rome by a professional historian at the beginning of the book, an article on Popes and the Papacy, and a chapter on Twentieth-century Rome.
-For days out of Rome, the wonderful archaeological sites of Ostia Antica and Hadrian’s Villa at Tivoli are described in the last two chapters.
+The wonderful archaeological sites of Ostia Antica and Hadrian’s Villa at Tivoli are described for days out of Rome in the last two chapters.

 Churches, museums, and archaeological sites normally kept closed or difficult to access are listed and described in the Appendix to give as complete a picture as possible of everything of historical importance in the city.